Introduction to psychedelics in therapy

 Research on the efficacy of psychedelics in therapy

 A therapist plays an important role in guiding the patient through their psychedelic experience.
-A strong connection between the patient and therapist is key for success.
+A strong connection between the patient and therapist is key to success.
 More studies are needed to understand dosage, safety, and risks.
 This could create new treatment options for those who haven’t responded well to traditional treatments.

 Early findings suggest psychedelic-assisted therapies have potential.
 Researchers are cautiously optimistic while continuing to explore this area.
 Taking psychedelics in therapy can be legally and ethically questionable, but at least you’ll be too ‘tripped out’ to worry!